leahdarwin/leahdarwin.github.io/index.md

 ![complex traits](/assets/img/gdl_pheno.png)

-I use a mitonuclear genetic model that places forgein mitochondrial genotypes onto common nuclear backgrounds to create genetic mismatches of varying degree.
+I use a mitonuclear genetic model that places foreign mitochondrial genotypes onto common nuclear backgrounds to create genetic mismatches of varying degree.
 By sampling mtDNA variation from two natural populations in Zimbabwe and Beijing and two related species, I quantify the relative contribution of mitonuclear interactions to four complex traits.
 Additionally, I use an environmental stressor, rotenone, to uncover how genotype-environment interactions further influence these traits.

 ### Experimenal evolution of mitonuclear genotypes*